-During the three-month period ended March 31, 2014, there was an increase of political and economic instability in Ukraine.
+During 2014, there was an increase of political and economic instability in Ukraine.
 Though the Group's assets and operations in Ukraine are not material, the Group monitors the situation and assesses the risks associated with its operations in Ukraine.
-Management believes that there are no potential losses that can be identified and reasonably estimated with respect to situation in Ukraine at present.
+As of December 31, 2014, the Group recognized an impairment loss related to assets held for sale amounting to \$85 million and relating to goodwill amounting to \$19 million.
+Management believes that there are no other material potential losses that can be identified and reasonably estimated with respect to the situation in Ukraine at present.